-I’m offering a special launch promo that gives lifetime access to the course on Udemy for $39 (80% off regular $200) to my readers who join by July 31, 2017.
-Preview the course and join today if you want to learn how to enhance your professional reputation and stand out to land your next dream role.
+I offer this course at a special price to my website visitors, giving you lifetime access to the course for $49 (75% off regular $200).
+Preview the course and join today if you want to learn how to build your professional reputation and stand out to land your next dream role.

 Get my future articles on career change and personal branding sent straight to your inbox.
 You’ll also receive access to my Career & Personal Branding Resource Hub after you register.
 Also, to hear directly from people who have successfully reinvented their careers, tune into my Career Relaunch podcast for even more inspiration.